EmMc1/Project/README.md

 API : A weather API is integrated to fetch real-time weather data from OpenWeatherMap

 Installation
-Follow these steps to set up the website on your local machine:
-The website has been deployed on github pages at https://emmc1.github.io/Project/ Clone the repository:
+The website has been deployed on github pages at https://emmc1.github.io/Project/ The repository: https://github.com/EmMc1/Project - Available publicly

 Install Dependencies: The website uses Bootstrap 5 which is linked via CDN, so you don’t need to install any additional dependencies.

 Open the website: You can simply open index.html in your browser:

-bash
-Copy
-open index.html
-File Structure
-bash
-Copy
 /weather-website
 ├── index.html          # The homepage of the website
 ├── about.html          # About page